Shared Brain Circuits

 Studies on Adverse Childhood Experiences (ACEs) show that early traumas — physical, emotional, or sexual abuse, neglect, domestic violence — are associated with greater risk of chronic pain, fibromyalgia, and multiple sensitivity syndromes in adult life.

-Among the proposed mechanisms is epigenetic programming of the HPA axis: there is evidence that early traumas can alter reactivity to stress, contributing to a nervous system more sensitive to threats — including physical threats such as pain.
+Among the proposed mechanisms is epigenetic programming of the HPA axis: there is evidence early trauma can alter stress reactivity, contributing to a nervous system more sensitive to threats — including physical threats such as pain.
 Observational studies show a dose-dependent association between number of ACEs and risk of chronic pain in adult life.

-Post-Traumatic Stress Disorder (PTSD) has elevated prevalence in patients with chronic pain — between 30-50% in some studies.
-Trauma keeps the nervous system in defense mode, amplifying central sensitization and reducing inhibitory systems.
+Post-Traumatic Stress Disorder (PTSD) shows elevated prevalence in patients with chronic pain — between 30-50% in some studies.
+Trauma keeps the nervous system in defense mode, amplifying central sensitization and weakening inhibitory systems.

 IMPACT OF ACES ON CHRONIC PAIN